bbarr/medium/README.md

 If more than one channel has a pending value, it selects one in a non-deterministic fashion.

 Always resolves with a double of ```[ theResolvedValue, theSourceChannel ]```.

+All non-winning actions will be canceled so that their data does not go missing.

 ###repeat(async function, seed=null) -> undefined
 I don't love ```while``` loops, so I use this instead.